Wondering how to protect the ocean? Here are a bunch of straightforward things to do and smart ways to help save the oceans as a diver.

 Since the ocean covers more than 71% of our planet’s surface, it is home to an astounding diversity of species and affects everything from climate regulations to food systems.

-It is crucial as divers that we protect our ocean from the effects of overfishing, climate change, and over pollution as it encourages others to also protect the ocean that we love so much.
+It is crucial as divers that we protect our ocean from the effects of overfishing, climate change, and pollution as it encourages others to also protect the ocean that we love so much.

 Whilst it’s easy to feel powerless and overwhelmed, the truth is, if everyone pitches in, then we can make a big difference.